© 2019 All rights Reserved.

 The Mission Statement of HCSS is "Transforming global challenges of today into solutions for tomorrow".
 HCSS helps governments, nongovernmental organizations and the private sector to understand the fast-changing environment and seeks to anticipate the challenges of the future with practical policy solutions and advice.

-'Cyber Ready' is an awareness board game developed in the European Commission DG Informatics the directorate of IT Security.
+'Cyber Ready' is an awareness board game co-developed in and with the European Commission DG Informatics the directorate of IT Security.
 The aim of the game is to pass specific cyber knowledge from experts to non-experts by creating mixed teams and by employing scenarios.
-This potentially offers you a good learning method to up-skill the cyber security awareness in both technical and non-technical matters by learning from each other through playing.
-Also by creating communities of practice why not.
+This potentially offers you a good learning method to up-skill the cyber security awareness in both technical and non-technical matters by learning from each other through playing and by creating communities of practice.